Get up to 4 Free Quotes!

 The ideal way to put down a wood floor over concrete that is subject to dampness is to first put down pressure 2-by-4 inch "sleepers," or lengths of wood, on the floor that are spaced 16 inches apart on center.
 Cover the sleepers with 6-millimeter plastic and then lay down 5/8-inch plywood.
 Cover the plywood with 15-pound roofing felt, and then install the engineered or laminate floor.
 Engineered wood floors may be nailed or glued to the plywood subfloor.

-Carpet can be laid in the same manner as woods.
+Many homeowners are hesitant to using carpet in the basement, due to moisture concerns.
+However, adding carpet to your basement can really warm up a chilly space.
+Carpet can be laid in the same manner as wood.
 It’s important to put down padding as well to protect it from any kind of mold or mildew buildup from moisture, as well as to help with the concrete beneath.

 For ceramic tile, nail cement boards to the concrete floor with concrete nails so they won't move, then apply mastic, tile, and grout.
 If you feel that despite all precautions the basement floor may get wet, put down 2-by-4-inch sleepers, cover with plastic, and then install the plywood as the subfloor.